HSF/hsf.github.io/cwp.md

 # Community White Paper (CWP)

-## A Roadmap for HEP Software and Computing
+## A Roadmap for HEP Software and Computing in the 2020s

-The HEP community has started the process of producing a Community White Paper (CWP) with a roadmap and strategy for software and computing in HEP in the 2020s.
+The HEP community faces a number of challenges for software and computing over the next 10 years.
+To address these challenges we are now beginning a process to produce a Community White Paper (CWP) which will describe a consensus roadmap and strategy for software and computing in HEP in the 2020s.
 This activity is organised under the umbrella of the HSF.
-After the preparatory phase during Fall 2016, the CWP process will be launched at an [HSF workshop at SDSC/UCSD](http://indico.cern.ch/event/570249/) on January 23-27, 2017
+After the preparatory phase during Fall 2016, the CWP process will be launched at an [HSF workshop at SDSC/UCSD](http://indico.cern.ch/event/570249/) on January 23-27, 2017.
+The aim is to produce a consensus document by summer, 2017.

 - [CWP presentation @CHEP2016](https://indico.cern.ch/event/505613/contributions/2323238/attachments/1352966/2043354/20161011-chep-cwp-plenary.pdf)
 - [Charge from WLCG project](/assets/CWP-Charge-HSF.pdf)